Working at RIKEN

 Libraries are located at all of the major campuses and the RIKEN Library also provides access to online journals and other publications.

 Several of the RIKEN campuses have their own cafeterias and coffee shops.
-At the Wako campus there is also a bookstore, two convenience stores, and even a barbershop.
+At the Wako campus there is also a bookstore, and two convenience stores.
 At other RIKEN locations, lunches can be bought from vendors and at nearby shops and restaurants.

 Recreation facilities